Menu

 Driving Offences

 Drug-impaired driving and driving with blood concentrations of THC over the set limits are criminal offences.
-Under our provincial laws there are also serious consequences if you are convicted of one of these offences or any provincial driving offence.
+Under our provincial laws, there are also serious consequences relating to driver with cannabis in your system.
 Driving offences are discussed in more detail here.

 How helpful was this article?